cesarderio/Notes/Tutorials/README.md

 - [GitHub Tutorial](./Github.md): Learn to manage projects and collaborate using GitHub.
 - [GitHub Authentication Tutorial](./Github_Auth.md): A detailed guide to managing GitHub authentication with SSH keys and tokens.
 - [SSH Key Generation Tutorial](./SSH_KeyGen.md): A guide to generating SSH keys and integrating with GitHub.

+### APIs and Automation

+- [API Development Tutorial](./APIs.md): Learn the basics of creating and managing APIs.
+- [Automation Tutorial](./Automation.md): Dive into automation techniques for IT and software development.
+- [CICD Tutorial](./CICD.md): Learn the principles and practices of Continuous Integration and Continuous Deployment (CI/CD) to streamline software development and delivery.

 <br>